 Atacama Desert Ride

-Pack your swimsuit as we kickoff towards the Atacama Saltpan and nearby lagoons.
-The morning ride maxes at 4000m/13,100ft, which may cause altitude sickness in some.
+Pack your swimsuit as we kick off towards the Atacama Saltpan and nearby lagoons.
+The morning ride maxes at 4000m/13,100ft, which may cause light altitude sickness in some.
 That said, we’ll take it very easy with stops along the way.
 To top off an invigorating day, we’ll float in Laguna Piedra, known for its high-density salt waters.
-Finally, we’ll hike 10-minutes further to famed Cejar Lagoon to enjoy a boxed lunch.
+Finally, we’ll hike 10 minutes further to the famed Cejar Lagoon to enjoy a boxed lunch.